William Porter Professor of Entrepreneurship

 Associate Dean for Innovation & Co-Director MIT Innovation Initiative

 Faculty Director, Legatum Center|Member of the UK Prime Minister's Council for Science and Technology (CST)

 Fiona Murray is the Associate Dean of Innovation at the MIT Sloan School of Management, William Porter (1967) Professor of Entrepreneurship, and an associate of the National Bureau of Economic Research.
 She is also the CoDirector of MIT’s Innovation Initiative.

 She serves on the British Prime Minister’s Council on Science and Technology and has been awarded a CBE for her services to innovation and entrepreneurship in the UK.

-She is an international expert on the transformation of investments in scientific and technical innovation into innovation-based entrepreneurship that drives jobs, wealth creation, and regional prosperity.
-Murray has a special interest in how policies, programs, and relationships between academia and industry can be designed to accelerate the productive role of universities in their local entrepreneurial ecosystem.
-These include intellectual property issues as well as broader programs that enable technology transfer and commercialization.
+Murray is an international expert on the transformation of investments in scientific and technical innovation into innovation-based entrepreneurship that drives jobs, wealth creation, and regional prosperity.
+She has a special interest in the commercialization of science from idea to impact and the mechanisms that can be effectively used to link universities with entrepreneurs, large corporations, and philanthropists in that process.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.